jefflabs/django-starter-template/README.md

 We add celery for time-intensive asynchronuous tasks that can run in the background.
 So that the frontend is not waiting for these user requests.
 Redis is used as the message broker.
 We use redis since it can also be used as cache.

-## Hardeing Docker compose for production -> Gunicorn and Nginx
+## Gunicorn and Nginx

-We replaced Django's built-in webserver with Gunicorn.
+We are hardeing Docker compose for production by replacing Django's built-in webserver with Gunicorn (also done for development).
 We added Nginx to act as a reverse proxy for Gunicorn and serve static files.

 Furthermore in web we replaced prorts by expose this allows the web service to be exposed to other servicres inside Docker but not to the host machine.